Scissors: Early manufacture

-During the Middle Ages and Renaissance, spring scissors were made by heating a bar of iron or steel, then flattening and shaping its ends into blades on an anvil.
-The center of the bar was heated, bent to form the spring, then cooled and reheated to make it flexible.

 The Hangzhou Zhang Xiaoquan Company in Hangzhou, China, has been manufacturing scissors since 1663.

-William Whiteley & Sons (Sheffield) Ltd. was producing scissors by 1760, although it is believed the business began trading even earlier.
-The first trade-mark, 332, was granted in 1791.
-The company is still manufacturing scissors today, and is the oldest company in the West to do so.

 Pivoted scissors were not manufactured in large numbers until 1761, when Robert Hinchliffe of Sheffield produced the first pair of modern-day scissors made of hardened and polished cast steel.
 His major challenge was to form the bows; first, he made them solid, then drilled a hole, and then filed away metal to make this large enough to admit the user's fingers.
 This process was laborious, and apparently Hinchliffe improved upon it in order to increase production.
 Hinchliffe lived in Cheney Square (now the site of Sheffield Town Hall), and set up a sign identifying himself as a "fine scissor manufacturer".
 He achieved strong sales in London and elsewhere.

-During the 19th century, scissors were hand-forged with elaborately decorated handles.
-They were made by hammering steel on indented surfaces known as 'bosses' to form the blades.
-The rings in the handles, known as bows, were made by punching a hole in the steel and enlarging it with the pointed end of an anvil.

-In 1649, in Swedish-ruled Finland, an ironworks was founded in the village of Fiskars between Helsinki and Turku.
-In 1830, a new owner started the first cutlery works in Finland, making, among other items, scissors with the Fiskars trademark.

 Modern manufacturing regions

 China

 The vast majority of global scissor manufacturing takes place in China.
 As of 2019, China was responsible for 64.3% of worldwide scissors exports.
 When combined with Chinese Taipei exports, this rises to 68.3%.
-The primary scissors producing region in China is in Guandong Province.

 The Hangzhou Zhang Xiaoquan Company, founded in 1663, is one of the oldest continuously operating scissor manufacturers in the world.
-The company was nationalized in 1958 and now employs 1500 people who annually mass-produce an estimated 7-million pairs of inexpensive scissors that retail for an average of US$4 each.
+The company was nationalized in 1958 and now employs 1500 people who annually mass-produce an estimated seven million pairs of inexpensive scissors that retail for an average of US$4 each.